fatmcgav/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

 func main() {
     kbnXsrf := "kbnXsrf_example" // string | Cross-site request forgery protection
-    alertId := "41893910-6bca-11eb-9e0d-85d233e3ee35" // string | An UUID v1 or v4 identifier for the alert.
-If this parameter is omitted, the identifier is randomly generated. spaceId := "default" // string | An identifier for the space.
-If `/s/` and the identifier are omitted from the path, the default space is used. legacyCreateAlertRequestProperties := *openapiclient.NewLegacyCreateAlertRequestProperties("AlertTypeId_example", "Consumer_example", "Name_example", "NotifyWhen_example", map[string]interface{}(123), *openapiclient.NewLegacyCreateAlertRequestPropertiesSchedule()) // LegacyCreateAlertRequestProperties |
+    alertId := "alertId_example" // string | An UUID v1 or v4 identifier for the alert.
+If this parameter is omitted, the identifier is randomly generated. spaceId := "spaceId_example" // string | An identifier for the space.
+If `/s/` and the identifier are omitted from the path, the default space is used. legacyCreateAlertRequestProperties := *openapiclient.NewLegacyCreateAlertRequestProperties("AlertTypeId_example", "Consumer_example", "Name_example", openapiclient.notify_when("onActionGroupChange"), map[string]interface{}(123), *openapiclient.NewLegacyUpdateAlertRequestPropertiesSchedule()) // LegacyCreateAlertRequestProperties |

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)